Any Company That Wants to Achieve Success Needs Effective Line Managers in Their Structure

 Some time or another, we have all had challenges with line managers in our teams.
 We need to be able to recognise some of the tell-tale signs that our line managers are ineffective.
 Let’s have a look at some of these practices to watch out for.

 We need the line managers on board in terms of passing information from senior management to line staff.
 This can be ineffective when we don’t have the buy-in of our line managers.
-When our managers aren’t convinced about what we are doing or how we want to, they will pass that feeling on in their message to the staff.
-They will communicate in a way that shows their lack of interest or belief in the information being shared.
+Our managers will pass on their lack of conviction about what we are doing or how we want to do it in their message to the staff.
+They will communicate in a way that reveals their disinterest or lack of belief in the information being shared.

 This will have a negative impact on those receiving the information.
 Many line staff will follow their manager’s lead.
 If that buy-in doesn’t exist from their managers, the line staff may not be on board either.
 This can lead to defiance from the team as a whole.